Crane, Oregon: Education

 Crane Union High School and Crane Elementary School are in Crane.
 The high school, which draws students from a large rural district, is a boarding school.
 The high school is of the Harney County Union High School District 1J, while the elementary school is of Harney County School District 4.
 Both school districts maintain separate boards of education.
 As of 2002, both districts hired the same person as superintendent and principal of both districts and both schools, respectively.

-A 1967 fire caused an evacuation of Crane Elementary students, along with those of Crane Union, and destroyed the building that housed both schools.
-In 1985 Crane Elementary had a dedicated cafeteria, with staff, separate from that of the high school.
-In 1985 at least one student at least lived 43 mi from the school.
-The school did not have dormitories available for the elementary students.
-After a 1984 flooding incident on the grounds of Lawen Elementary School, students from that school began attending Crane Elementary, initially on a temporary basis.
-In 1987 voters approved a merger of the Lawen school district into the Crane elementary district, and the merger was effective in 1988.
+In 2025, Mitch Siegner, a man quoted in an article about his son, an American football player at Oregon State University, by The Oregonian, stated that, in regards to the high school: "The school is the community in Crane.
+It's the heartbeat of the deal."

 Harney County is not in a community college district but has a "contract out of district" (COD) with Treasure Valley Community College.
 TVCC operates the Burns Outreach Center in Burns.